danielgtaylor/restish/docs/README.md

 [Restish](https://rest.sh/) is a CLI for interacting with [REST](https://apisyouwonthate.com/blog/rest-and-hypermedia-in-2019)-ish HTTP APIs with some nice features built-in, like always having the latest API resources, fields, and operations available when they go live on the API without needing to install or update anything.

+## Why use this?

+Every API deserves a CLI for quick access and for power users to script against the service.
+Building CLIs from scratch is a pain.
+Restish provides one tool your users can install that just works for multiple APIs and is always up to date, because the interface is defined by the server.
+See how it [compares](/comparison.md) to cURL and HTTPie.

+## Getting started

+Start with the [guide](/guide.md) to learn how to install and configure Restish as well as getting an overview of all of its features.

 ## Features

 - HTTP/2 ([RFC 7540](https://tools.ietf.org/html/rfc7540)) with TLS by _default_ with fallback to HTTP/1.1